 Despite the relative lack of studies investigating the direct post-natal effects of marijuana in breastmilk, it’s clear that smoking while breastfeeding may negatively affect a mother’s ability to nurse and care for her child.
 Marijuana can alter a person’s mood and judgment, increasing the risk that the baby will be placed in a potentially harmful situation.

 In addition, if a mother or father smokes around the baby, the smoke could adversely affect the child’s health.
-For example, sudden infant death syndrome (SIDS) is associated with maternal and paternal smoking during and after pregnancy 5.
+For example, sudden infant death syndrome (SIDS) is associated with maternal and paternal smoking during and after pregnancy.5

-Based on the available research and recommendations from the American Academy of Pediatrics in Breastfeeding Mothers, using marijuana while breastfeeding should be avoided 2.
-There is no consensus in the medical community regarding the amount of marijuana that is safe to use during lactation, and opinions of medical professionals vary significantly.
+Based on the available research and recommendations from the American Academy of Pediatrics in Breastfeeding Mothers, using marijuana while breastfeeding should be avoided.2 There is no consensus in the medical community regarding the amount of marijuana that is safe to use during lactation, and the opinions of medical professionals vary significantly.
 If you are smoking and breastfeeding, disclose this to your doctor.
 They can provide the most appropriate recommendations for treatment.

 - Residential inpatient treatment: Inpatient programs require that you live at the center for the duration of your treatment.
 During your program, you will attend therapy sessions that will help you learn to cope with your addiction and address any underlying stressors that contribute to your continued marijuana use.
 Certain programs offer childcare options, so if this will be a requirement, ask about availability of childcare before picking a center.

 - Outpatient treatment, outside of a facility: Outpatient programs require that you visit the treatment facility for a set number of hours per week to work on your treatment goals.
-This is a great option for new parents who must attend to the needs of their newborn while getting healthy.
+This is a great option for new parents who must attend to the needs of their newborns while getting healthy.